-Cortés et al. (2020) created a database of PWV measurements in the Chajnantor region using observations from two tipper radiometers that operated between 1997 and 2017.
-The locations of the radiometers changed over the course of their observations between the Chajnantor Plateau and the summit of Cerro Chajnantor; nevertheless, the results correlate well with APEX after slight adjustments for differences in elevation.
+Cortées et al. [15] created a database of PWV measurements in the Chajnantor region using observations from two tipper radiometers that operated between 1997 and 2017.
+The locations of the radiometers changed over the course of their observations.
+Nevertheless, the results correlate well with APEX after small adjustments for differences in elevation.